r10a/coding-problems/Sorting and Searching/README.md

 ```

 4. merge_sorted.py : Merge two sorted arrays in place.
 The 1st array has extra space for accomodating the 2nd array.

+5. rotated_binsearch.py : An element in a sorted array can be found in O(log n) time via binary search.
+But suppose we rotate an ascending order sorted array at some pivot unknown to you beforehand.
+So for instance, 1 2 3 4 5 might become 3 4 5 1 2.
+Devise a way to find an element in the rotated array in O(log n) time.